 Reading words hurts: The impact of pain sensitivity on people's ratings of pain-related words.
 Language and Cognition, 2016, with M. Werning, L. Kuchinke, & E. Cosentino.
 Read here.
 PDF.

 Where is your pain?
 A cross-cultural comparison of the concept of pain in Americans and South Koreans.
-Studia Philosophical Estonia, forthcoming, with H. Kim, N. Poth, & J. Sytsma.
+Studia Philosophical Estonia, 2016, with H. Kim, N. Poth, & J. Sytsma.
 Read here.
 PDF.

 Hallucinating pain.
 In J. Sytsma (Ed.)
 Advances in Experimental Philosophy of Mind, 2014 Bloomsbury Academic, PDF

 Distinguishing the appearance from the reality of pain.
 Journal of Consciousness Studies, 2011.
 18(9-10), 94-109.
 Read here.
 PDF

 Transformative decisions.
 Journal of Philosophy, 2018, with Michael Messerli.
 Read here.
 PDF.